Mark M. Murray, Ph.D.

 Recent Journal Publications:

 - “Convective Heat Transfer Enhancement Utilizing Ferromagnetic Particles and Oscillating Magnetic Fields”– Sole Inventor Mark Murray; NRL Invention Evaluation Board determined that the idea warranted allocation of legal resources for patent drafting and filing February 2005.
 Provisional patent submitted to U.S. Patent Office by NRL DC Legal Department June 2005.
 Full patent submitted to U.S. Patent Office by NRL DC Legal Department June 2006.
-Current status: Patent Pending.
+Patent Granted September 2011, US8011424B2.